zhujinxuan/Sovol-SV06-firmware/README.md

 ## Before You Begin

-- On the SV06 Plus, your screen will not work if you install Klipper.
-You can get it working again via the instructions found [here](https://github.com/fryc88/klipper-sv06plus-screen).
 - Read this documentation _fully!_
 - Make sure your printer is in good physical condition, because print and travel speeds will be _a lot faster_ than they were before.
 Beginner's would be wise to go through the steps mentioned [here](https://github.com/bassamanator/everything-sovol-sv06/blob/main/initialsteps.md).
 Consider yourself warned.
 - Follow the steps in order.